Back to Articles

 Published on April 28, 2026

 • Major Second (1.125): Subtle differences.
-Great for high-density dashboards.
+Excellent for dense dashboards and administrative tools.

 Related Technical Guides